Tokyo-Kyoto-Osaka 10-Day Itinerary

 • Check-in to your hotel

-• Explore Shibuya, see the famous Shibuya Crossing, grab food, and visit Shibuya Sky at night (make sure to purchase a ticket and reserve a time in advance)
+• Explore Shibuya, see the famous Shibuya Crossing, grab food, and visit Shibuya Sky at night.
+Make sure to purchase a ticket and reserve a time in advance– you can either purchase it from their website, or on Klook.

 Morning